-Over the past several years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are expected to have the HVAC industry move to a more environmentally friendly refrigerant with a technical label R410A.
-R410A has been verified to be safer for the environment.
+Over the past several years, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
+The R-22 and HCFC mandates are expected to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical code R410A.
+R410A has been shown to be safer for the environment.

 In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These units are more commonly called “dry charged units”.
-The units can legally be sold and installed then your local HVAC contractor (such as Donelson Air Service Experts) can charge the unit with R22.
+They can legally be sold and installed which permits your the U.S. area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service for a short time longer.
-The purpose of these Dry Charged Units is to give the greater Nashville area a more simple and affordable replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.
+The intent for these Dry Charged Units is to offer the greater the U.S. area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

-Nashville homeowners should be aware that these Dry Charged Units are allowed in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically looked upon as a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+the U.S. homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
+Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically looked upon as a replacement “part”.
+These days, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

-It depends on a number of things.
-The best thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+Well, it really depends on a number of things.
+The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

-Current R-410A systems have many benefits to Nashville homeowners that Dry Charge units do not.
-Some of the benefits include:
+Current R-410A systems have many benefits to the U.S. homeowners that Dry Charge units do not.
+A sample of the benefits include:

-- Improved energy efficiency for reduced cost of comfort
+- Improved energy efficiency for affordable in-home comfort

 - Modern technology to lessen humidity

-- Extended warranty periods for even greater peace of mind
+- Extended warranty periods for more peace of mind

 - Quieter operation for a more peaceful indoor environment

-- Eco friendly refrigerant for lower impact on the environment
+- Eco friendly refrigerant that reduces the carbon imprint that negatively impacts our environment

 - Matched coil solutions for improved reliability and guaranteed cooling and heating performance